Neural Clustering Processes: Experimental results for NCP spike sorting

-In our final experiment, we compared NCP against both vGMFM and Kilosort on a hybrid recording with partial ground truth as in~\cite{pachitariu2016kilosort} to simulate clustering in a realistic setting where hundreds of neurons are present along side ``ground-truth'' neurons.
-20 ground-truth spike templates were manually selected from a 20 minute, 49-channel training retinal recording and inserted at different timepoints into another 49-channel data set.
-Overall, this approach allows for testing the performance of clustering on a realistic recording where spikes collide and background noise does not necessarily have a Gaussian distribution.
-The three methods were evaluated based on the number of ground-truth injected templates that were recovered.
-The pipeline for vGMFM was built similarly to the NCP pipeline (see \ref{app:exp2_realdata}).
-As summarized in Figure~\ref{fig:spikesorting_hybrid}, NCP recovered 13 of the 20 injected templates, outperforming both Kilosort and vGMFM, which recovered 8 and 6 injected templates, respectively.
+\textbf{Hybrid Data.} We compared NCP against vGMFM and Kilosort on a hybrid recording with partial ground truth as in \cite{pachitariu2016kilosort}.
+Spikes from 20 ground-truth templates were inserted into a real recording to test the spike sorting performance on realistic recordings with complex background noise and colliding spikes.
+As shown in SM Figure~\ref{fig:spikesorting_hybrid}, NCP recovered 13 of the 20 injected ground-truth templates, outperforming both Kilosort and vGMFM, which recovered 8 and 6, respectively.